Antonio Mateu Lahoz: Response

 He became an international "pantomime villain" of football in December 2022 – in this month he refereed just two matches, both particularly high-profile, while handing out over 35 cards.
 From these games, he has the records for handing out the most cards in a World Cup match and the most cards in a La Liga match.
 Barcelona's Dutch midfielder Frenkie de Jong, who "somehow survived" playing both of these matches without receiving a card, said it was "chaos [...]
 I don't know what happened exactly".
-After the first of the matches, the 2022 World Cup quarter-final between the Netherlands and Argentina, Spanish fans were reportedly grateful for Mateu Lahoz' performance; notorious in Spain and somewhat recognised for his previous international exploits, the prominent match revealed the lack of quality in Spanish refereeing in general and "everyone else finally knew what they [Spanish teams] were up against".
-In 2021, Mateu Lahoz told UEFA that "part of [the] job is trying to help the players and coaches.
-If you can do this and be relaxed, then you'll relax them, you can communicate together, and making decisions can be much easier."
+After the first of the matches, the 2022 World Cup quarter-final between the Netherlands and Argentina, Spanish fans were reportedly grateful for Mateu Lahoz' performance; notorious in Spain and somewhat recognised for his previous international exploits, these fans felt the prominent match revealed the lack of quality in Spanish refereeing in general and "everyone else finally knew what they [Spanish teams] were up against".